 Dr. Paul and logger Calvin Rankin and a bunch of kids cleared a trail by following where the old logging truck went through alder trees, up into a spruce and later birch forest to a walkway along cliffs over the Atlantic.

 The place was rebuilt.
-It now houses multi-family visits, retreats, couples; artists doing composing or painting or writing; hiking groups, cyclists, touring bikers…travelers seeking adventure or retreat along the Cabot Trail–and just 12km away from the sister property at Indian Brook–Cabot Shores Wilderness Resort.
+It now houses multi-family visits, retreats, couples; artists doing composing or painting or writing; hiking groups, cyclists, touring bikers – travelers seeking adventure or retreat along the Cabot Trail.
+Just 12km away lies its sister property at Indian Brook, our Cabot Shores Wilderness Resort.

 The Breton Cove Farmhouse is also kid and pet-friendly and can nowadays accommodate up to 13 people.